Scanner Cop

-Scanner Cop is a 1994 Canadian science fiction action horror film.
-It is the fourth film in the Scanners series and the first film in the Scanner Cop series.
-It was written, produced, and directed by Pierre David.
-Daniel Quinn stars as the title character, a police officer with psychic powers.
+Scanner Cop is a 1994 science fiction action horror film.
+It is the fourth film in the Scanners series and the first of two films in the Scanner Cop sub-series.
+It is written, produced, and directed by longtime series producer Pierre David, and stars Daniel Quinn, Darlanne Fluegel, Mark Rolston and Richard Lynch.
+It was released direct-to-video in March 1994.

 Plot

 A scanner goes crazy and is shot by officer Pete Harrigan (Richard Grove).
 Harrigan discovers the scanner had a child and adopts him.
 15 years later Harrigan is now the leader of the LAPD and the child, Sam Staziak (Daniel Quinn), is a rookie cop with the same Los Angeles Police Department.

 Staziak is also a 'Scanner' (a person born with telepathic and telekinetic abilities), although he keeps the powers hidden.
 Dr. Karl Glock (Richard Lynch) is a psychiatrist who is using a cult he leads to brainwash individuals to kill police.

 As the string of murders begins to decimate the police department, Sam faces sensory overload and possible insanity as he reluctantly uses his powers to hunt the man responsible for the killings.

 Sam scans the memories of a coroner (Gary Hudson) who committed suicide, providing clues to find Glock.
 Police psychiatrist Dr Arden discovers puncture marks. indicating those who have been killing officers were drugged.
 A scan by Sam of a wife who killed her police officer husband shows the drug makes the victim see a giant version of whatever phobia they have.

 Glock traps Sam, but Sam escapes.
 Sam attempts to scan Glock but is blocked by a metal plate in Glock's head.
-Glock attempts to pose as Harrigan's surgeon, but Sam scans the plate out of Glock's head killing him.
+Glock attempts to pose as Harrigan's surgeon, but Sam scans the plate out of Glock's head, killing him.